Akatsuki667/holbertonschool-higher_level_programming/restful-api/README.md

 # RESTful API

 ## 2. Consuming and processing data from an API using Python
-Python, due to its readability and a vast library ecosystem, is a popular choice for interacting with web services and APIs.
-The `requests` library simplifies HTTP communication and allows users to send HTTP requests using Python.
-Once the data is fetched, Python’s built-in libraries and tools enable effortless data manipulation and processing.
+- At the end of this exercise, students should be able to:
+    - Utilize the `requests` library to send HTTP requests and process responses.
+    - Parse and manipulate JSON data using Python.
+    - Convert structured data into other formats, e.g., CSV.

 ### Instructions
 - If not installed, install the `requests` library using pip: `pip install requests`.